Tutorials in Introductory Physics

 Telephone: (206) 685-2046

 Tutorial participation, tutorial homework, and tutorial pretest participation all contribute to your final tutorial score.
-For each tutorial in which you participate, you receive 1 point.
-Each homework assignment is graded out of 5 possible points.
-For each pretest you complete, you receive 0.5 points.
-Your final tutorial score is based on your point total, which is then curved relative to the class average.
+For each tutorial in which you participate, you receive 2 points (though WebAssign records tutorial participation as 1, and non-participation as 0).
+Each homework assignment is graded out of 10 possible points.
+For each pretest you complete, you receive 1 point.

 There will be short weekly pretests that will be administered on the web.
 Pretests will not be graded; however, completion of these pretests will be a factor in determining your final grade.
 Pretests usually cover material that has been presented in lecture, but are intended to start you thinking about the concepts that will be addressed in tutorial later in the week.
 Pretests also inform the instructors and TAs about the difficulties that many students may be having with the course material.
 A poster of the pretest will be posted in tutorial room so that students can discuss the questions after they finish the tutorial.
 The current online pretest can be accessed by following the appropriate link above (or below).